adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

     - URLs the user is having issues with
     - Adblock Plus issues
     - Address and transaction ID numbers for donation refunds (voluntary)
+1. On our social media pages
+    - Usage profiles

 ### How do we collect data? {: #how-we-collect-data }